-At Primark, we’re proud of our low prices.
+At Primark we’re proud of our low prices.
 No matter what your budget, we have a great range of fashion and home accessories at affordable prices.
-We are often asked how we can combine low prices with good standards in the supply chain.
+Often we are asked how we can combine low prices with good standards in the supply chain.
 There’s no secret.
-Our business is based on doing a few things differently from other brands, which is how we keep prices low:
+Our business is based on doing a few things differently to other brands, which is how we keep prices low:

-These decisions mean we create savings at every stage of our supply chain.
+These decisions mean we make savings at every stage of our supply chain.
 It’s how we keep prices low.
-But the standards we expect are high.
+But, the standards we expect are high.

 Primark does not own factories and we are very selective about who we work with.
 The welfare of the people making our products matters to us.

-Before we place an order with a new supplier, we audit each factory to check whether internationally recognized standards are being met.
+Before we place an order with a new supplier we audit each factory to check whether internationally-recognised standards are being met.
 Once approved, it’s the job of our Ethical Trade and Environmental Sustainability Team, a group of more than 100 experts based in key sourcing countries, to help factories meet these standards.
 They audit suppliers at least once a year, sometime more, so that we can get a detailed picture of what conditions are like inside the factory.